 My sculptures have a distinctly primordial origin.
 I push at boundaries, exploring places where the forms beckon the beholders and animate the work.
 My art challenges people’s predicable classifications, making them “work” to question and expand their unconscious responses and have a richer aesthetic experience.
-I delve into a deeper understanding of Carl Jung’s theories of archetypes and with my personal character trait of “anima.”
+I delve into a deeper understanding of Carl Jung’s theories of archetypes and the balance of opposing sexual character traits.
 The dead bone-white surfaces and the patterns undulate across the organic forms accentuating tension, creating visual and tactile dissonances and inviting viewers to engage actively with the work.

 My photographs explore the liminal space between clarity and ambiguity, a transcendent essence being its sole determinate.
 The images point to the possibility of going beyond objective reality, hovering below the threshold of conscious perception, yet still able to evoke a response.